-- Language elements for describing synchronous behavior suited for implementation of control systems, chapter 16. - Language elements to define synchronous state machines, chapter 17. - The spatialDistribution function for special one-dimensional flow problems, section 3.7.4.2. - The getInstanceName function for diagnostic messages, section 3.7.4.6. - Possible to call a function through an instance name, section 5.3.2. - Can use the start-value for a parameter to give a non-zero default that should be changed, section 8.6. - A recommended procedure for priority between initial values have been added, section 8.6.2. - Functions can be defined without algorithm-section, section 12.2. - Functions can be marked as pure or impure with specified semantics, section 12.3. - The rules for ExternalObject have been clarified, section 12.9.7 and chapter 6. - Multiple definition import, section 13.2. - Additional annotations allowing: - Functions to generate events, section 18.3. - Experiments to specify a time-resolution of simulation result, section 18.4.1. - Single instance of class, section 18.5. - Text in the diagram layer can use a macro syntax, section 18.6.5.5. - Color selection dialog for parameters, section 18.7. - Conversion to specify a set of versions to convert with one script, section 18.8.2.
+- Language elements for describing synchronous behavior suited for implementation of control systems, chapter 16. - Language elements to define synchronous state machines, chapter 17. - The spatial Distribution function for special one-dimensional flow problems, section 3.7.4.2. - The getInstanceName function for diagnostic messages, section 3.7.4.6. - Possible to call a function through an instance name, section 5.3.2. - Can use the start-value for a parameter to give a non-zero default that should be changed, section 8.6. - A recommended procedure for priority between initial values have been added, section 8.6.2. - Functions can be defined without algorithm-section, section 12.2.